 Approximately 0.5% of the general adult population at death has evidence of brain damage due to alcohol/thiamine deficiency.
 The prevalence of post mortem damage is as much as 30% in known misusers (Harper et al 1998).
 These findings are corroborated by a relatively high prevalence of cognitive damage in people attending treatment units (Tuck & Jackson 1991).

-Individuals consuming at least 30 units (females) or 50 units (males) for five years, in the context of heavy social drinking, are at risk of cognitive damage (Oslin & Carey 2003).
+Individuals consuming at least 30 units (females) or 50 units (males) per week for five years, in the context of heavy social drinking, are at risk of cognitive damage (Oslin & Carey 2003).
 With this degree of alcohol misuse, it takes three months of abstinence for acute cognitive recovery: enabling assessment of, longer term brain damage.
 Another year of abstinence is required for the brain to regenerate (Sullivan et al 2000).
 Clinical experience indicates that further adaptation and social recovery may continue over two to three years (Wilson et al 2012) in the context of planned management.

 Presentation is often subtle and gradual.
 Impulsive behaviour, social disinhibition, planning issues, understanding complex conversations and implications of decisions are some, but few, of the frontal cognitive problems which may be mistaken for drunkenness.
 Memory difficulties become progressively evident with variable confabulation.
 These cognitive problems may jeopardise ability to memorise, understand and weigh up information, critical in the process of making decisions with regard to further alcohol consumption and the relevant care/treatment that is needed.